DJEyerman/Technical-Writing-Samples/README.md

     ADR describes the architectural decision, its context, and its consequences.

 ## Spurious Emergency Messaging Procedures Guide
-    The guide was written for senior mamagement to instruct them on how and when to use the emergency messaging system implemented at a company.
+    The guide was written for senior management to instruct them on how and when to use the emergency messaging system implemented at a company.

 ## Spurious SOP Template